mazhang2718/StoryMapJS/AWS_Hosting/AWS.md

 6. Amazon will spend ~15 minutes to publish your Gigapixel to their servers, but once Amazon is done, they will provide you a link to your hosted webpage.
 ![](6.png)

 You're done!
-Use the [https://storymap.knightlab.com/select/](Storymap authoring tool) to create your Gigapixel and include the link to your Amazon webpage.
+Use the [Storymap authoring tool](https://storymap.knightlab.com/select/) to create your Gigapixel and include the link to your Amazon webpage.

 ![](7.png)